 6. Export your audio from Audacity

 Finally, you can now export your audio from Audacity – to export all you need to do is File > Export and select the file type.
 You can also export to MP3 or WAV in the export dropdown menu.
 If you need another file type, there are plenty if you click File > Export > Export Audio.

-We hope this was helpful for you removing your excess background noise – feel free to browse more of our blogs below, catch you next time!
+We hope this article was helpful for you removing your excess background noise – feel free to browse more of our blogs below, catch you next time!